vsymguysung/eres-d3-visuals/README.md

 # Introduction

 This project has been built with `es6-project-starter-kit`.
+You are free to use ES6 syntax following modular JS programming pattern and all output through the build pipline will be following `Universal Module Definition(UMD)`

 # Background knowledge

-javascript 2015/es6/next introduces a lot of new cool [features](https://babeljs.io/features.html) unfortunately not yet available in the current modern browsers.
+`ECMAScript 2015/ES6` introduces a lot of new cool [features](https://babeljs.io/features.html) unfortunately not yet available in the current modern browsers.
 This starter kit contains all the tools you need to let you run your ES6 code on any kind of platform.

 # Usage